 What can I study?

 If you wish to apply for an exchange at BA level, you will be placed in Year 2 (Level 2).
-For module information, please send us an email with the name of the course you are interested in studying and we will send you an award map, including module names and their value in credits.

 Our specialist course framework means that you can only study modules within your chosen subject, which is usually part of the attraction for incoming students.